 Done right, R&D tax credits can have a transformative impact on your business.
 The incentive is more than just a one-off cash boost (or, at least, it should be).
 Businesses use the money they receive to hire new technical staff members, take on bigger projects, move into new premises.

-For PSS Engineering, a Liverpool-based steel fabrication specialist, their experience with the R&D tax credit before coming to ForrestBrown had been underwhelming, according to Rob Foulkes, founder and M.D. of PSS Engineering
+For PSS Engineering, a Liverpool-based steel fabrication specialist, their experience with the R&D tax credit before coming to ForrestBrown had been with another specialist R&D tax relief adviser.
+It was underwhelming, according to Rob Foulkes, founder and M.D. of PSS Engineering

 In previous claims, Rob barely noticed any impact on his business.
 “I don’t really remember receiving anything,” he says, recalling his first R&D claim.
-Eventually, he discovered PSS had indeed received “a couple of thousand” after asking his accountant – but it was hardly a transformative experience.
+Eventually, he discovered PSS had indeed received “a couple of thousand” – but it was hardly a transformative experience.

 How ForrestBrown make a difference with engineering R&D claims